arange/arange.github.io/_posts/2019-06-09-learning-Latex.md

 \usepackage{microtype}
 ```

-It should be like this after correctly adding the package:
+It should be like this once correctly imported the package:

 ![Correct Alignment](/img/posts/2019-06-09-learning-latex/correct-alignment.png)